tych0/lxd-pkg-ubuntu/specs/command-line-user-experience.md

 name, state and disk consumption field, the others wouldn’t be relevant and will be displayed as "-".

+The filters are:
+ * A single keyword like "web" which will list any container with "web" in its name.
+ * A key/value pair referring to a configuration item.
+For those, the namespace can be abreviated to the smallest unambiguous identifier:
+   * "user.blah=abc" will list all containers with the "blah" user property set to "abc"
+   * "u.blah=abc" will do the same
+   * "security.privileged=1" will list all privileged containers
+   * "s.privileged=1" will do the same

+Multiple filters may be passed, a container will then have to match them all to be listed.

 **Examples**

 Command             | Result